Paul Rosenberg (manager)

-Paul D. Rosenberg (born August 1, 1971) is an American music manager and former entertainment attorney.
+Paul Rosenberg (born August 1, 1971) is an American talent manager and former entertainment attorney from Detroit, Michigan.
+He is best known for being the manager of Eminem.

-He is currently the founder and CEO of Goliath Records, a spinoff of his management firm, Goliath Artists.
-He is also the co-founder and former president of Shady Records, a subsidiary of Interscope Records, which housed many prominent acts that include co-founder Eminem, as well as Obie Trice, 50 Cent, D12, Yelawolf, Westside Boogie and Griselda.
-In January 2018, he became the chairman and CEO of Def Jam Recordings, but only for two years, departing from the label in early 2020.
+He founded Goliath Artists in the late 1990s, through which he signed and managed fellow Detroiter, rapper Eminem.
+He is also the co-founder and former president of Shady Records, a subsidiary of Interscope Records, which signed artists including Obie Trice, 50 Cent, D12, Yelawolf, Westside Boogie, and Griselda amongst others.
+From January 2018 to early 2020, he served as chairman and chief executive officer of Def Jam Recordings.

-Rosenberg is not only known for his management of Eminem, but is also notable for his associations with the Knux, DJ AM, Action Bronson, Danny Brown and band Blink-182.
+Rosenberg is also known for his associations with the Knux, DJ AM, Action Bronson, Danny Brown and Blink-182.

-Birth and later career

-Paul D. Rosenberg, Esq., was born on August 1, 1971 to a Jewish family in Detroit, Michigan.
+Career

-In 1996, he formed Goliath Artists, a talent management company.
+In 1996, Rosenberg formed Goliath Artists, a talent management company.
 It was also how he met Eminem the following year, agreeing to not only be his manager, but also his lawyer.
-Their friendship began during the development of his 1997 extended play, the Slim Shady EP.
+Their friendship began during the development of his 1997 extended play, Slim Shady EP.

 "Paul" skits

-Since 1999's Slim Shady LP, he had voiced over skits eponymously titled after him.
-He did not voice over skits through Curtain Call: The Hits (2005), Recovery (2010), The Marshall Mathers LP 2 (2013), Revival (2017), Music to Be Murdered By (2020) nor Curtain Call 2 (2022).
-Eminem and Rosenberg also co-wrote all skits on 2009's Relapse.
-He also voiced over his "Paul" skit for Xzibit's album, Man vs. Machine (2002).
+Since 1999's Slim Shady LP, he has voiced over skits eponymously titled after him on most Eminem albums.
 The skits portray Rosenberg fictionally as a character concerned with the particular record, advising his client on steps to take and often ordering him to either "tone down" the lyrics or scrap the album completely.
+He, along with Eminem, co-wrote all skits on 2009's Relapse, and he has also performed a skit on Xzibit's album Man vs. Machine (2002).